understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 - has the same **return type**
 - expects the same **arguments**

-as the function you’re intending to replace.
+as the function, you’re intending to replace.

-Details on what datatypes and arguments that should be used for the different functions can be found in the respective function typing in {doc}`quantus.helpers</docs_api/quantus.helpers>`.
+Details on what datatypes and arguments should be used for the different functions can be found in the respective function typing in {doc}`quantus.helpers</docs_api/quantus.helpers>`.
 For example, if you want to replace `similarity_func` in your evaluation, you can do as follows.